openscanhub/openscanhub/docs/development.md

 # Copr Builds

 GitLab CI is configured to trigger Copr builds on each update on [Copr](https://copr.devel.redhat.com/coprs/openscanhub-team/gitlab-ci-build-on-copr/builds/).
 If you want to use `rhcopr` locally, you can install it from [this repository](https://copr.devel.redhat.com/coprs/rhcopr-project/toolset/).
+If you are making merge requests from your own fork, you need to fork [this project](https://copr.devel.redhat.com/coprs/openscanhub-team/gitlab-ci-build-on-copr/) in your namespace.
+For example https://copr.devel.redhat.com/coprs/svashish/gitlab-ci-build-on-copr/

 ## How to set up required variables:
 - Login to your Copr account and note Copr CLI Configurations from [this url](https://copr.devel.redhat.com/api/).